stenhousems/stenhousems.github.io/_posts/2017-02-25-resolutions.md

 I would like to work on something substantial that I could show off to employers.
 Chances are I'll probably continue working on the Destiny Python shell I wrote for my final project as an undergraduate.

-I'd like to write a post every week as a sort of "reaction" to my programming.
+I'd like to write a post every **month** as a sort of "reaction" to my programming.
 But I'm going to be realistic: the [Nintendo Switch](https://youtu.be/f5uik5fgIaI) and the new Zelda are out next week and nothing else will matter for a few days.